RichJ1129/Sort_Program/README.md

 # Sort_Program
 ### Created by Richard Joseph
 #### Testing insertSort.py and mergeSort.py
-1) Run the following commands on the flip servers 'python3 insertSort.py' or 'python3 mergesort.py'
+1) Run the following commands on the flip servers 'python3 insertSort.py' or 'python3 mergesort.py'.
+Must make sure 'data.txt' is in the same directory as programs.
+Each line will be sorted individually.
 2) Once finished it will output either a merge.out or insert.out file.
 3) To view the files you can use either vim or nano.
 Type in 'nano merge.out' to view the merge file.